 I am developing a healthy relationship with food for the first time, honestly, in my entire life.
 Food is fuel.

 Am I still a foodie?
 Yes, you can be a foodie without being a glutton.
 I eat everything in moderation and a weigh and measure before it goes in my mouth.
 No more mindless eating.
 No more stress or comfort eating.
 I’m having to face my issues.
 It is hard.
 No more asking for forgiveness.
 It’s all about permission now and allowing myself to be human.
+If you want to be guided by a professional, you can seek help from a personal Macro Coaching expert to plan your diet effectively.

 READ ALSO: How a Doctor’s Visit Saved My Life

 Moving doesn’t need to mean going to the gym or getting a Peloton, even though I still want one of those.
 For me, it means alternating between CIZE by Beachbody ( I started with the 30-minute video and just upped to the 45-minute one) and the BBG app.
 It can mean just walking.I’m still pretty overweight and out of shape so BBG is hard for me so I modify and on some days, I even do the postpartum workout because it’s what I can do.
 In the past few weeks, I’ve also added walking 45 minutes a day (when it’s not raining out.)
 The point is that I am making a conscious choice to move and more importantly, I’m making the time and not excuses.
 Excuses are what got me here in the first place.
+Although, after implementing this diet plan to lose weight I haven’t tried anything else, it’s quick and effective.

 Forgiving myself for not being perfect.